seqan/raptor/doc/tutorial/03_index/index.md

 \assignment{Assignment 3: Minimisers}
 Lets use a minimiser for our small example.
-Use for this a window size of 6 and a k-mer size of 4 and call the new index raptor_minimiser.index with a size of 1m again.
+Use for this a window size of 6 and a k-mer size of 4 and call the new index minimiser.index with a size of 1m again.
 \hint
 For the all_minimiser_paths.txt you just need to add the `*.minimiser` files.
 \endhint